chukiagosoftware/software-engineer-blog/hugo-blog/content/_index.md

 my most recent CI/CD and programming language which is Github Actions and Go.
 I've also used Jenkins, ArgoCD, Cloudbuild, Python, Javascript but, I'm not going to talk about those.

-My speciality is building, deploying and whooping ass with Go and Python software, AWS, Kubernetes, OpenTelemetry and Prometheus end to end for Generative AI (Large Language Models) applications.
+My speciality du jour is building, deploying apps written in Go and Python and handling AWS, Kubernetes, OpenTelemetry or Prometheus metrics for an end to end system such as for Generative AI (Large Language Models) applications.

 While I am solely responsible for all this crap- I mean, content- I do have to thank Grok and Claude for helping make the conversion fast and mostly painless.
 Also, thanks to my friends and family for supporting me and my wife.

 ### The Icons :shipit:

-The site runs on Python 3.10 with the Pelican 4.8.0 microblog software and my custom Python Markdown 3.4.1 extension for the Github Emojis.
+~~The site runs on Python 3.10 with the Pelican 4.8.0 microblog software and my custom Python Markdown 3.4.1 extension for the Github Emojis.
 These are just the publicly available emojis which you can see around the pages.
-I find that there are some really, really cool ones and thus without further ado.
+I find that there are some really, really cool ones and thus without further ado.~~

 Actually, this is no longer true.
 This is now a Go Hugo site.
-Which is why you don't see any emojis yet.
+Which is why you don't see most emojis yet.

 At some point I will figure out what/how to get sweet Github Emojis or a better alternative going.

+For now, we have Hugo's emojis which are not bad.

 ### The Platform :godmode:

 The code is deployed based on Git ops.
-In other words the Python code which generates html, is pushed to a main branch integrated with Ci/Cd service [Netlify](https://www.netlify.com)
+In other words, the Python code which generates html, is pushed to a main branch integrated with Ci/Cd service [Netlify](https://www.netlify.com)

 I use Jetbrains Pycharm, so this is done either by typing *git push* in the Terminal or Cmd-K in the IDE window.
 I